Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-Unlike the equilibrium based models, for non-equilibrium situations, the phase lag times are not independent.
-Hence, the generalized DPL model based on the non-equilibrium heat transfer model is developed for finding the temperature distribution during the electromagnetic radiation thermal therapy of the tumor inside the living tissue.
-The generalized DPL equation is solved using a hybrid numerical framework well-established on the finite difference scheme and the Chebyshev wavelet Galerkin method~\cite{PKumar2019}.
-Additionally,It is mentioned that a small number of Chebyshev wavelet basis functions are sufficient for obtaining the desired accuracy.
-The authors declare that the existing convection-perfusion coupling factor, G, in the generalized DPL equation, results in lower temperature at the position of tumor in comparison to what is obtained from the hybrid model based on the classical DPL and the Pennes model.
-Also, larger phase lag times causes lower temperature at the tumor position.
+Unlike the local equilibrium-based models, the phase lag times are not independent for nonequilibrium situations.
+Hence, the generalized DPL model based on the nonequilibrium heat transfer model is developed for finding the temperature distribution during the electromagnetic radiation thermal therapy of the tumor inside the living tissue.
+The generalized DPL equation is solved using a hybrid numerical framework well-established on the finite difference scheme and the Chebyshev wavelet Galerkin method \cite{PKumar2019}.
+Additionally, it is mentioned that a small number of Chebyshev wavelet basis functions are sufficient for obtaining the desired accuracy.
+The authors state that the existing convection-perfusion coupling factor in the generalized DPL equation results in lower temperature at the position of the tumor in comparison to what is obtained from the hybrid model based on the classical DPL and the Pennes model.
+Also, more significant phase lag times cause lower temperatures at the tumor position.

-It is further confirmed that the larger values of porosity and interfacial convective heat transfer yields lower temperature.
-This recognition is absolutely in agreement with the one obtained in~\cite{MJasinski2016}, where the lower porosity is found to result in higher temperature.
-Apart from that, the verification with the previous numerical findings, ascertains the correctness of the present numerical procedure.
-Also, the nonequilibrium heat transfer in living biological tissues as porous mediums, has been investigated analytically in the context of the generalized DPL model~\cite{HAskarizadeh2015,Kaluza2017}.
+It is further confirmed that the larger porosity and interfacial convective heat transfer yield lower temperatures.
+This recognition is absolutely in agreement with the one obtained in \cite{MJasinski2016}, where the lower porosity is found to result in higher temperature.
+Apart from that, the verification of the previous numerical findings ascertains the correctness of the present numerical procedure.
+Also, the nonequilibrium heat transfer in living biological tissues as porous mediums has been investigated analytically in the context of the generalized DPL model \cite{HAskarizadeh2015,Kaluza2017}.